 Red Mars by Kim Stanley Robinson

-In 2026, a group of scientists, engineers, and visionaries embark on a historic mission to transform the barren landscape of Mars into a habitable environment for the first human colony.
-Led by John Boone, the first astronaut to step foot on the red planet, the colonists establish the initial settlement and expand to Phobos, Mars’ hollowed-out asteroid-moon.
+In 2026, a team of scientists, engineers, and visionaries embarks on a groundbreaking mission to transform Mars into a habitable world for humanity’s first colony.
+Led by John Boone, the first astronaut to set foot on Mars, the settlers establish the initial base and extend their reach to Phobos, Mars’ hollowed-out moon.

 Neuromancer by William Gibson

-Gibson’s visionary work not only popularized the cyberpunk genre but also anticipated the rise of the internet and virtual reality.
+Neuromancer not only helped define the cyberpunk genre but also predicted the rise of the internet and virtual reality, influencing later works like The Matrix.

 Ready Player One by Ernest Cline

-When the eccentric creator of the OASIS, James Halliday, passes away, he leaves behind a cryptic quest within the virtual world, the victor to inherit his immense fortune and control of the OASIS.
-Billions of people join the high-stakes race, including teenage protagonist Wade Watts.
-However, after five years of fruitless searching, not even a single clue has been found… until Wade stumbles upon the first of the three keys needed and appears on the “Scoreboard,” attracting the world’s attention.
-Wade soon finds himself entangled in a quest filled with ’80s pop culture references and ruthless corporate enemies as the stakes rise and everybody craves the power of the OASIS.
+When James Halliday, the eccentric creator of the OASIS, dies, he leaves behind a challenging quest within the virtual world.
+The first person to solve the puzzle will inherit his fortune and control of the OASIS.
+After five years with no results, teenage protagonist Wade Watts stumbles upon the first clue and makes his mark on the “Scoreboard,” drawing global attention.
+As Wade becomes embroiled in a high-stakes race filled with ’80s pop culture references and corporate rivals, the competition intensifies, and the battle for control of the OASIS reaches new heights.

 Check out more Book Lists!